The new digital marketing playbook: Omnichannel, real time, and individualized

 Meanwhile, brands are expected to keep up by orchestrating experiences that are always appear seamless and frictionless regardless of where the individual customer decides to go or chooses to do once they get there.

-Going omnichannel, however, doesn’t mean being everywhere at once.
+Omnichannel marketing, however, doesn’t mean being everywhere at once.
 It’s a much more expansive undertaking.
 Here are three tactics that may expedite this transition.

 1. Identify and invest in channels favored by their customers.
 Before developing cross-channel communications, it will help to research competitors’ channel-specific and overall content strategies to find better ways to appeal to their audience.